 Choosing an ecommerce platform to power your online store isn’t as easy as it seems.
 The wrong choice could result in a financial or temporal setback.

+As a website development company, we see it all.
+We have tried and tested all the platforms, and not all are created equal.
 Read on to find out how to evaluate professional ecommerce solutions using a thorough and comprehensive eight-step assessment guide.

 1. Pricing and hidden fees

 First, determine your budget.
 How much are you willing to pay for an ecommerce platform that you trust to handle your money?
 Not all services bill you the same way.
+Many platforms charge monthly for full website hosting, however will restrict certain functionality based on the package you choose – Shopify is an example of this.
+Others like WooCommerce are ‘free to use’ but charge a fee for additional plugins such as subscription services or recommendations functionality.

 2. Customer payment methods